 My previous blog focuses on what used to be, by far, the greatest drone power.
 The US counter-terrorism strategy was the first step towards a primary role of drones in conflict.
 Today, Turkey is an equal rival in the race to autonomous weapon systems.
 Operation Spring Shield is the evidence to confirm this rivalry and the groundbreaking change in the role of drones – the next milestone in drone warfare.

 President Erdogan and his close circle of decision-makers have been the drivers behind this change.
 However, we should view drones not as an end, but as a tool for these leaders to reach their political and personal goals.
-Unfortunately to the rest of us, the means to these ends are as risky as the ends.
+Unfortunately, the means to these ends are as risky as the ends.
 Drones have facilitated the Turkish conflict escalation in Syria and, seeing their success on the battlefield, they have caught the attention of other leaders.

 Erdogan’s Goal: Making Turkey Great And Self-sufficient

-First, it is necessary to understand the context in which Erdogan is ruling to then comprehend why he is aligning with such an overused rhetoric and the overall link to drones.
+Understanding the context in which Erdogan rules is essential to then comprehend why his strategy is driven by strengthening Turkey’s geopolitical power through drones.
 Since the Arab Spring in the early 2010s, Turkey has experienced regional instability as a result of an increase in conflict among its neighbours.
 The Syrian war is the most prominent and destabilizing example, which has led to a significant refugee flow towards Turkey and military conflict along its borders.

 Domestically, Erdogan has faced social, economic, and political instability.
 The everlasting conflict with the Kurdistan’s Workers Party (PKK) has always been a destabilizing factor.
 The Syrian war worsened this conflict by strengthening the position of Kurdish independentists in the Syrian border.
 Moreover, in 2013, the Gezi Park protests challenged the legitimacy of Erdogan’s former position as Prime Minister; protesters accused Erdogan of having an authoritarian and Islamist-driven way of government.